sonic-net/sonic-swss/doc/hft-local-storage.md

 `IpfixActor::add_recipient(sender)`.
 There is no storage-specific message alias or dedicated IPFIX tap/status input.
 `LocalStorageActor::new(receiver, config, status) -> Result<Self, String>`
-validates and locks the root, checks directory entries, and accounts for existing files. **It does not repair or publish abandoned streams.** `actor.run()` is one blocking storage loop that creates its own current-thread Tokio runtime for channel receive and timer waits.
+creates a missing final private root, validates and locks it, checks directory entries, and accounts for existing files. **It does not repair or publish abandoned streams.** `actor.run()` is one blocking storage loop that creates its own current-thread Tokio runtime for channel receive and timer waits.
 Synchronous compression and filesystem I/O stay